The following reading and listening from other online spaces may be of interest:

 Gareth Knight News and Ideas, the personal blog of Gareth Knight, author of the original Main Course textbook, one of the co-founders of the Helios Course which eventually became the Servants of the Light, and deeply respected elder of the Western Mystery Tradition.

-Magic of the Ordinary, about magic and the spiritual life, by Peregrine Wildoak, who has clearly devoted much thought and practice to the relationship between magic and spirituality.
+Magic of the Ordinary was about magic and the spiritual life, by Peregrine Wildoak, who has clearly devoted much thought and practice to the relationship between magic and spirituality.
 The archives of this blog are packed with gems of insight.
+As of June 2018 unfortunately it seems to be offline.

 Know Thyself, a blog written by T. Thorn Coyle, another practitioner who has given deep thought and practice to the relationship amongst magic, spirituality, and daily life.